sisandla/DjangoCrowdfundingCampaign/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Tutor Student Portal is tutoring system that allow a tutor or tutors to link up with a student or students for the purpose tutoring them on a certain subject.
+Tutor Student Portal is tutoring system that allow a tutor to link up with a student or students for the purpose tutoring them virtually or in-person on a certain subject (e.g. Mathematics, Physical Science, History, etc).

 <p align="right">(<a href="#top">back to top</a>)</p>